TShentu/MyTestRepo/apps/README.md

 - During the Draft PR phase, you can continuously adjust your PR content and add new commits.
 Once everything is ready, click on the `Ready for review` button to submit the PR and call on GitBot to check.

+> [!NOTE]
-> Note: The title and content of the PR are crucial for GitBot.
+> The title and content of the PR are crucial for GitBot.
 Please adhere to the template specifications when filling them out.
 GitBot may automatically close any invalid PRs.

 #### 3. Track your PR status